ksenia007/ExPectoSC/README.md

 → python `get_effect_predictions.py`  <params>
   - Get predictions for the set of variants.
-Full code includes running the deep learning encoder model, which could be time consuming.
+Full code includes running the deep learning encoder Module 1, which could be time consuming.